abduljaleel/workshop-appflow-athena-quicksight/README.md

 In this step, you will create a slack app by following below instuctions:

-*   Sign in to your Slack workspace where you’d like to install the new app, or \[create a new workspace\](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace.
+*   Sign in to your Slack workspace where you’d like to install the new app, or [create a new workspace](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace.
 *   Create a Slack app from [here](https://api.slack.com/docs/sign-in-with-slack#sign-in-with-slack__details__create-your-slack-app-if-you-havent-already)

 ![image](images/slack-app-new.png)

 *   Select the workspace where you want to install the app.
 *   After you create the app, in the navigation pane, under Features, choose OAuth & Permissions.
-*   For Redirect URLs, enter ap-southeast-2.console.aws.amazon.com/appflow/oauth and save.
+*   For Redirect URL, enter ap-southeast-2.console.aws.amazon.com/appflow/oauth and save.

 ![image](images/slack-oath.png)